Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Clinical Testing and Work-Up

-Genetic testing can pinpoint the mutation in over 90% of cases: this can identify forms of osteopetrosis with unique clinical associations or complications and direct the management plan.
-A bone biopsy is sometimes performed to confirm the diagnosis, but not routinely done as it is an invasive procedure with non-negligible risks.
+Genetic testing can identify the gene variant in over 90% of patients.
+This can help diagnose the type of osteopetrosis, the unique features or complications and direct the management plan.
+A bone biopsy is sometimes performed to confirm the diagnosis, but not routinely done as it is an invasive procedure with some risks.

 • < Previous section